541.527.1800

 What are the risks of having wisdom teeth prophylactically removed in adolescents?

-Unfortunately, there are significant risks associated with surgically extracting wisdom teeth.
-Additionally, these risks go up dramatically with age.
+Unfortunately, there are significant risks associated with surgically extracting wisdom teeth, and these risks increase dramatically with age.
 As a general rule, when wisdom teeth are prophylactically removed in adolescents the extraction procedure is less invasive, the surgical sites heal faster, and there are significantly fewer long-term adverse side effects compared to later-stage extraction in adults.
-By comparison, when 3TBA is performed at an even earlier stage in children generally ages 6 to 12 virtually all significant surgical risks and long-term adverse side effects are expected to be eliminated.
-To learn more about the wide range of risks and adverse side effects possible when surgically extracting wisdom teeth go to Wisdom Teeth Extraction Risks

 What happens when wisdom teeth are allowed to fully form instead of being prophylactically removed early in life?